Hydrospheredata/hydro-serving/docs/src/main/paradox/concepts/index.md

 [Manager](https://github.com/Hydrospheredata/hydro-serving-manager)
-is a service component, responsible for model cataloging, building, provisioning servables and applications, working with model metadata and basically handling all the resources.
+is a service component, responsible for model cataloging, building, provisioning servables and applications, working with models metadata and basically handling all the resources.

 ### Docker Registry

-Manager creates Docker images of models which are stored in Docker registry.
-A model image is a read-only template with instructions for creating model applications.
-It can be configured to use the default Docker Registry deployed when the Hydrosphere deployment was created, or to use a self-managed Docker Registry outside of the Hydrosphere.
+Each model is represented as a Docker image.
+Those images are stored in the configured Docker registry.
+Hydrosphere can use the default registry bundled with the Hydrosphere installation or use external one.

 ### PostgreSQL

-Database that contains such information as model (application) id, name, runtime type, etc. Manager creates, deletes or retrieves information about necessary model/application.
+Hydrosphere stores information about models, applications, runtimes inside PostgreSQL database.

 ### Gateway

 [Gateway](https://github.com/Hydrospheredata/hydro-serving-gateway)
 is a service component responsible for handling prediction requests and routing them among model services.
-Gateway maps servable name to corresponding running container.
-Whenever it receives a request it communicates with corresponding container by gRPC protocol.
+Gateway maps model endpoint name to the corresponding container.
+Whenever it receives a request it communicates with that container by gRPC protocol.

 ### UI

-[UI](https://github.com/Hydrospheredata/hydro-serving-ui) is a service component responsible for showing off user-friendly interfaces of uploaded models, deployed applications as well ass monitoring charts, etc.
+[UI](https://github.com/Hydrospheredata/hydro-serving-ui) is a service component responsible for showing off user-friendly interfaces of models, deployed applications as well as monitoring charts and profiles.

 ### Sonar

 Sonar is a service component responsible for monitoring your models during inference time.
-It allows you to evaluate how your model behaves under production load: is there a concept drift occurred in the production data (so your model needs to be retrained), how many outliers are there in the production data, how distribution of your training data is compared with the distribution of the production data?
+It allows you to evaluate how your model behaves under production load, i.e. is there a concept drift occurred in the production data (so your model needs to be retrained); how many outliers are there in the production data; how distribution of your training data is compared with the distribution of the production data?

+To learn more about how Sonar works, refer to @ref[this page](monitoring.md).

 @@@ note
-Currently not available in public distribution.
+Currently is not available in public distribution.
 @@@

 ## Abstractions